dusty/multi-rack-app-app/README.txt

 - lib/helpers.rb
   Check out the different helpers.
 Some are stolen like throw_content and content_for.
-Some are merb-ish such as the concepts in SinatraApiHelperMethods
+Some are merb-ish such as the concepts in SinatraApiHelperMethods.
+  Notice the redirect method that actually works within sub-apps.
+  eg: redirect '/session' in the AdminApp actually redirects to /admin/session.

 - lib/configurator.rb | init.rb
   This is used for a global settings.
 Its fun to use.
 See the yaml file in